BARKING AND DISTRICT POOL LEAGUE

 - Any other phone use

-Referees must give full attention to frame they are refereeing
+Referees must give full attention to the frame they are refereeing

 Failure results in: